GaurangTandon/codeforces-darktheme/README.md

 1. Install Tampermonkey for your browser. ([Instructions](https://tampermonkey.net/)).
 2. [**Click this link**](https://github.com/GaurangTandon/codeforces-darktheme/raw/master/codeforces-darktheme.user.js) to install Codeforces dark theme userscript.

 In case the script is updated later, you need not revisit the page.
 Tampermonkey auto fetches new updates every 24hrs by default.

+In case you're getting this warning:

+> Apps, extensions, and user scripts can not be added from this website.

+This warning is mainly to prevent vulnerable users from installing malicious extensions and apps.
+In my case, you can trust this userscript as its code is posted on GitHub, under public scrutiny.
+So, you can safely ignore the warning and proceed with installation.

 ## Notes